-From speaking to the two consultants involved in the treatment of patients, we were told that chaperones were offered on every occasion to patients.
-However, to ensure thorough records, the name or signature of the chaperone should be included.
+From speaking to the consultant involved in the treatment of patients, we were told that chaperones were offered on every occasion to patients.
+We recommended that signage be displayed informing patients to request if a chaperone is required.

 Quality of Management and Leadership